Your First Visit

-Parking is available in the Fort Sutter Medical Building for a nominal fee, and the office will provide validation.
+Parking is available in the Fort Sutter Medical Building.
 Be sure to keep track of which level you park on as the lot can sometimes appear confusing.
 There is also metered street parking in the area, but that can sometimes be difficult to find.

 The Parking Entrance to the building is located on K Street.
 It is easiest to access by driving West on K Street, and then make a right hand turn into the Parking Entrance.